snafees/ortho_seqs/README.md

 ``python setup.py install``

 ## Gather the input files needed.
 1. You'll have one file with sequence data as seen in the first column in the image above (.txt or .dat or .csv).
-See repo's data folder for examples of what these look like for DNA/RNA or proteins.
+See repo's data folder for examples of what these look like for DNA or proteins.
 2. You'll have one file with corresponding phenotypes as seen in the last column in the image above (.txt or .dat or .csv) with the same length as the number of sequences.
 Phenotypes here are defined as real numbers.

 ## Then, to run the commandline tool: